Indian Statistical Institute,ISI BMATH/BSTAT 2021 All UGB Subjective Solutions: Click Here

 If the function is one-to-one, then it is either increasing or decreasing.
 Its derivative is

-If then with in a countable set of points. is strcitly increasing.
+in a countable set of points.

-If then with in a countable set of points. is strcitly decreasing.
+in a countable set of points.

 Answer (B)